DOCUMENT TSC-2026/B69 · BLOG POST 69 · CONSUMER COMMERCE · REV. 01

 strips out more.

 The discipline is to compute contribution margin in three layers, peeling away costs in order.
 Each layer answers a different question.
+One prerequisite: the COGS you feed into CM1 has to be the landed cost of the unit, product plus freight, duty, and fees, not the supplier invoice alone.

 "A healthy CM1 with a negative CM3 is the most dangerous number in DTC.
 It feels like a good business right up until the cash runs out."